Last updated: Jan-17-2024

 Keep in mind that you must set the Advanced options before you select the files to upload.

 Additionally, note that if you set a public ID and then select multiple media assets to upload, they all get the same public ID with a counter suffix.

-The folder structure where an asset is stored is included in its delivery URL.
-This may also be an important consideration when selecting the folder where you want to upload.
+- Fixed folder mode: By default, the folder structure where an asset is stored is included in its delivery URL.
+This may be an important consideration when selecting the folder where you want to upload.